sarinanemati/90-days-of-AI---A-Beginner-s-Roadmap/README.md

 • Suggested / Placeholder Resources
 • Contributing

-Introduction
+**Introduction**
 This repository is a practical, day-by-day 90-day learning plan for Artificial Intelligence.
 It is designed for someone starting from zero who wants a clear path to study, build small projects, and finish with portfolio pieces and interview-ready material.
-Note: Sources are optional, you can replace them with your preference.
+*Note: Sources are optional, you can replace them with your preference.*

 Goals & Audience
 Goals
-• Learn the essential math, programming, and ML concepts used in AI.
+1. Learn the essential math, programming, and ML concepts used in AI.
-• Build hands-on projects that can be shown in a portfolio.
+2. Build hands-on projects that can be shown in a portfolio.
-• Be able to train, evaluate, and deploy simple models.
+3. Be able to train, evaluate, and deploy simple models.
-• Prepare a one-page portfolio/resume and practice interviews.
+4. Prepare a one-page portfolio/resume and practice interviews.

-Who this is for
+**Who this is for?**
 • Absolute beginners who know how to use a computer and want to learn AI.
 • People who prefer a focused, daily plan with small practical goals.

-How to use this plan
+**How to use this plan**
 • Aim for 1–3 hours per day depending on your availability.
 Some days will require more coding, some are reading-heavy.
 • Each week focuses on one main topic.
 At the end of the week, build a tiny project( put theory into practice) or notebook to practice.

-~PLAN~
+**PLAN**

 Day 1-7: Math & Foundations
 • Day 1: Linear algebra basics — vectors, matrices, matrix multiplication. [https://youtu.be/JnTa9XtvmfI?si=VXFytii_XGLGrsEj]